kylefenlon/adimoTask/README.md

 # Purpose
-The purpose of this project is to scrape information from websites and output the date in JSON format.
+The purpose of this project is to scrape information from websites and output the data in JSON format.

 # How to run